 HOW TO RE-STEEP TEA

-I used to never feel like I could re-steep my tea leaves but by following these few simple steps I now get to enjoy the most flavor and value out of my favorite teas!
+I used to never feel like I could re-steep my tea leaves but by learning how to make loose leaf tea and following these few simple steps I now get to enjoy the most flavor and value out of my favorite teas!

 HOW TO RE-STEEP TEA